RandomcodeDev/chifir-engine/design/intro.typ

 This document outlines the design of the custom-made 3D game engine for False King and subsequent Randomcode Developers games.

 == Language
-The engine is being written in C++14, with a custom runtime/container library and almost no libraries, maximizing portability.
+The engine is being written in C++17, with a custom runtime/container library and almost no external libraries, maximizing portability.

 == Target platforms
 The engine is designed to be extremely portable.
-It currently supports Windows and Linux, and will target Xbox Series X|S, PlayStation 5, and Nintendo Switch/Switch 2.
+It currently supports Windows and Linux, and will target Xbox Series X|S, PlayStation 5, and Nintendo Switch/Switch 2, as well as older consoles where possible.

 == Benefits for developers
 The engine will be as open source as possible (essentially, anything that I'm legally allowed to open source).
 It will give me